prvmalik/CKD-Quakification/input/Content/Acebutolol_healthy.md

 **Table 1** presents the drug-specific parameters of acebutolol and the values used for the combined IV-oral model.
 Parameter optimization was carried out in PK-Sim using a Monte Carlo approach for exploring the parameter space, using the datasets summarized in **Table 2**.

 **Table 1.
-Physicochemical properties and ADME of acebutolol for IV-oral model construction**
+Physicochemical properties and ADME of acebutolol for the final IV-oral model**

 | **Physicochemical properties**    |                             |
 |--|--|